 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 Think about the protective factors that you learned about in this lesson.
 What do you think a program looks like that embraces these protective factors?
-Read and review the Building a Safe Place Activity.
+Read and review the Building a Safe Place for Children activity below.
 In the space provided in the attachment, describe what you think a program looks like that promotes these factors.
 Use words, pictures, art, or other means to represent your ideas.
 If you need additional space, you can use your own materials.
 Share your ideas with your trainer, coach or family child care administrator.

 To learn more about the Protective Factors Framework, read and review the Strengthening Families brochure.
 This resource describes each of the protective factors in depth.
 Think about how these protective factors apply to families and yourself.

 Center for the Study of Social Policy.
 (2018).
 Strengthening Families: A Protective Factors Framework. https://cssp.org/our-work/projects/protective-factors-framework/

 Centers for Disease Control and Prevention.
 (2016).
 Violence Prevention. http://www.cdc.gov/violenceprevention/